Wildlife & Animals – Queen Elizabeth NP

 Wildlife Highlights

-Tree-climbing lions are a specialty of the Ishasha sector of the park, where they can often be found resting in huge fig trees.
-Giant forest hog is unusually easy to see, both on drives and boat trips.
-Buffalo are particularly attractive as they are often reddish brown due to interbreeding with forest buffalo from neighboring Democratic Republic of Congo (DRC).
-Chimp trekking is available in the steamy, tropical forest of Kyambura Gorge.
+Tree-climbing lions are a specialty of the Ishasha Plains, where they can often be found resting in huge fig trees.
+The rare giant forest hog is commonly seen along the Kazinga Channel, both on game drives and boat trips.
+Buffalo in Queen Elizabeth NP are often reddish brown due to interbreeding with forest buffalo from the neighboring Democratic Republic of Congo (DRC).
+Chimp trekking is available in the steamy tropical forest of Kyambura Gorge.

 Best Time for Wildlife Viewing

-Queen Elizabeth National Park can be visited throughout the year, but the best times for wildlife viewing are the Dry seasons (from June to July and January to February) when animals are concentrated near rivers and lakes.
-Some of the roads can become impassable after heavy rain.
+Queen Elizabeth NP can be visited throughout the year, but the best times for wildlife viewing are the Dry seasons (January to February and June to July) when animals gather near rivers and lakes.
+Some minor roads might become impassable after heavy rain.

 Wildlife Rating